AHS Citation Packets

-- In your writing, if you are using a fact, an idea, or a direct quote from any source other than your own mind, you must either cite with a signal phrase (e.g. “So-and-so writes…”) OR place a parenthetical (in-text) citation after the information.
+- If you are using a fact, an idea, or a direct quote from any source other than your own mind, you must either cite with a signal phrase (e.g. “So-and-so writes…”) OR place a parenthetical (in-text) citation after that information.

-- In your speaking, you must cite your source(s) aloud by telling the audience where the information was found.
-You can usually do this by telling them these three things: 1) the author, 2) the title of the article/book/web page title, and the name of the source the information was published by, like The New York Times.
+- In a speech, you must cite your source(s) aloud; tell the audience where the information was found.
+Do this by telling them two of these three things: 1) the author, 2) the title of the article/book/web page, and 3) the name of the container, like The New York Times.